box/box-content-preview/README.md

 -----
 *Note: Do not use sudo for the commands below below.
 If you did, delete the ~/.npm and node_module folders and run npm install again without sudo.*

-1. Make sure you have Node version 4 or higher.
+1. Make sure you have Node version 4.x.
 2. Fork the upstream repo `https://gitenterprise.inside-box.net/Preview/Preview` under your LDAP account.
 3. Then clone your fork `git clone git@gitenterprise.inside-box.net:YOURLDAP/Preview.git`.
 This will be your origin.
 4. `cd Preview`